sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/plugins/index.md

 );
 ~~~

-You can look at the [WebPageTest plugin](https://github.com/sitespeedio/sitespeed.io/tree/master/lib/plugins/webpagetest) as an example plugin that both sends run and pageSummary data.
+You can look at the standalone [GPSI plugin](https://github.com/sitespeedio/plugin-gpsi) or the [WebPageTest plugin](https://github.com/sitespeedio/sitespeed.io/tree/master/lib/plugins/webpagetest) as an example plugin that both sends run and pageSummary data.

 ## What's missing
 There's no way for a plugin to tell the CLI about what type of configuration/options that are needed, but there's an [issue](https://github.com/sitespeedio/sitespeed.io/issues/1065) for that.
 Help us out if you have ideas!